 Being called Reverend, Bishop, or Pastor does not mean anything except to be a servant who preaches by example

-The first time I met a top church official was in a meeting where I offered my creative services for free.
-Before I embraced mission work, I was in business who supported missionaries behind the wheels.
+The first time I met a top church official was when I offered my creative services for free.
+Before I embraced mission work, I was a businessman who supported missionaries behind the wheels.

-Naturally, I was busy, so I asked if the meeting could “start on time.”
-Instead, I was told to wait aside.
-The Bishop was still having breakfast, not to be disturbed.
+Naturally, I was busy, so I asked if the meeting could start on time.
+Instead, I was told to wait.
+The Bishop was still having breakfast—not to be disturbed.
 It felt like an appointment with a government official.

-Months later, I headed a ministry with the help of a missionary-pastor.
-As it turned out, they were using the project I headed to expand their own ministry that had the same goal.
-They undermined my leadership, and so I parted ways.
+Months later, I headed a ministry with the help of a missionary couple.
+As it turned out, they were using a youth project I ran to expand their ministry that had the same goal.
+They undermined my leadership, and so we parted ways.

 They blocked me on social media, called me names, and used me as a bad example in their pulpit.
-Interestingly, they were friends with the Bishop.
-I wrote him a formal letter to complain, hoping he will mediate, but I heard nothing.
+Incidentally, they were good friends with the Bishop, so I wrote him a formal letter, hoping he will mediate and rebuke his friend.

 Today, I realized that titles and positions could get in the way of true servant-leadership—something we all need to heed and be careful with.